Wooden spoon (award): Australian and New Zealand sports

-The term is commonly used in Australian and New Zealand sporting competitions, most notably in the major Australian rules, soccer, rugby league and rugby union leagues (such as the AFL, the A-League, NRL, Super Rugby and ITM Cup) and refers to the club positioned last on the league table at the end of the season.
+The term is commonly used in Australian and New Zealand sporting competitions (such as the AFL, the A-League, NRL, and Super Rugby) and refers to the club positioned last on the league table at the end of the season.

-Games between teams 'competing' for the wooden spoon have recently become referred to as 'Spoon Bowls', a play on the NFL's Super Bowl.
+Games between teams 'competing' for the wooden spoon have recently become referred to as 'spoon Bowls', a play on the NFL's Super Bowl.

 Suncorp Super Netball

 In the 2017 and 2018 Suncorp Super Netball seasons, the Adelaide Thunderbirds claimed the wooden spoon.
 In the latter year, they lost all fourteen of their regular season matches, resulting in Dan Ryan being sacked as the club's coach.

 The Queensland Firebirds, Collingwood Magpies and Melbourne Vixens have won the past three wooden spoons, with the Vixens the most recent recipient of the award.

 Major League Soccer

-In Canada and the United States' men's Major League Soccer, the last place team in the overall standings is generally considered as the "wooden spoon champion".
+In Canada and the United States' men's Major League Soccer, the last-place team in the overall standings is generally considered as the "wooden spoon champion".
 However, unlike other Wooden Spoon awards, there is a physical "trophy" for the award.
-Before the start of the 2016 MLS season, the Independent Supporters Council decided to create an actual official "trophy" for the lowest place team in the league, as a complement to the Supporters' Shield which the ISC also manages.
+Before the start of the 2016 MLS season, the Independent Supporters Council created an actual "trophy" for the lowest-place team in the league, as a complement to the Supporters' Shield the ISC also manages.
 The trophy is passed to the "winning" team at the annual ISC general meeting, and the holders of the Spoon must possess the spoon for the entire following season.
 At the end of the year, every group awarded the Wooden Spoon are allowed to do what they will with the trophy, including refusing to display it.

 The Chicago Fire were the "winner" of the inaugural 2015 wooden spoon trophy and their supporters had the responsibility of creating the first spoon.
 The award was christened the Andrew Hauptman Memorial Wooden Spoon by Chicago Fire supporters as a protest against the team's then-owner, Andrew Hauptman (2007–2019).
 The spoon was renamed in 2017 to the Anthony Precourt Memorial Wooden Spoon, after the then-owner of the Columbus Crew, who at the time was attempting to move the franchise to Austin.

-The San Jose Earthquakes hold the league record for most spoon "wins" overall (1997, 2000, 2008, 2018 and 2024).
+Two teams hold the league record for most spoon "wins" overall, the San Jose Earthquakes (1997, 2000, 2008, 2018, 2024), and D.C.
+United (2002, 2010, 2013, 2022, 2025).
 In the wake of the COVID-19 pandemic, the wooden spoon was not officially awarded following the 2020 MLS season (which would have been won by FC Cincinnati), as the ISC board "felt it was inappropriate to offer such a distinction for shortened and geographically-limited seasons".
 The current spoon holders are D.C.
 United (2025).